learn-co-curriculum/hs-connecting-to-apis-walkthrough/README.md

 + In most cases, you'll want to integrate your API in as an object oriented class, so that it can be extended and modified easily in your code.

-<a href='https://learn.co/lessons/hs-connecting-to-apis-walkthrough' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-connecting-to-apis-walkthrough' title='Learning to Use APIs'>Learning to Use APIs</a> on Learn.co and start learning to code for free.</p>